-The German Department at Lawrence University assists students in learning the German language, becoming familiar with Germany’s literature, history, and culture, including popular culture — film, television and popular literature — in a developing European society that is far less homogeneous than students expect.
+The German Department at Lawrence University assists students not just in learning the German language, but also becoming familiar with Germany’s literature, history, and culture, including popular culture — film, television and popular literature.
 German courses also encourage students to develop analytical and interpretive skills.
-This mix of information and skills helps them understand an increasingly dynamic, diverse and interdependent international community.
+This mix of analysis, information and skills helps them understand an increasingly dynamic, diverse and interdependent international community, a global community in which Germany is an ever more important player.
 The knowledge and abilities that German students acquire can help them in a wide variety of careers and give them a lifetime of cultural pleasure.

 Required for the German major